Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Karl-Friedrich Beringer (Conductor)

-The German conductor, Karl-Friedrich Beringer, has directed the Windsbacher Knabenchor since 1978.
-Within a very short period of time he has helped the choir – founded in 1946 - to gain a high degree of artistic recognition.
+In 1978 Karl-Friedrich Beringer was appointed successor of Hans Thamm as Director of the Windsbacher Knabenchor.
+Within a very short period of time he has helped the choir - founded in 1946 - to gain a high degree of artistic recognition.
 Particularly since the middle of the 1990’s, Beringer has worked hard at building up its high international profile, so that the choir is now widely regarded as ‘one of the leading ensembles of its kind’ (Wiesbadener Kurier).

 Since 1981, Karl-Friedrich Beringer - with countless conducting and directing credits to his name - has appeared regularly with the Windsbacher Knabenchor at international music festivals and selected series of concerts.
 As a director who ‘ makes music speak’ (Luzern heute) and who creates ‘the perfect setting’ for Bach’s music in particular, by his use of ‘sound language, the sense of the words and the form of the music itself’ (F.S – Weltsymposium der Chormusic, 1999), he is always to be found at the international Bach Festival (Schaffhausen), the Brandenburg Musiksommer and the Rheingau Music Festival, to name but a few.